the-peon-project/peon-docs/manual/docs/development/games/index.md

 #### files

 These are for locating the game server's specific config files.
-This should allow fine grained controll over the server's functioning for more advanced users.
+This should allow fine-grained control over the server's functioning for more advanced users.

 The key, in files, is the filename, with the values containing file metadata.